Masai Giraffe

 Call Me the Camel-Leopard

 Giraffes get part of their Latin name, camelopardalis, from their long camel-like necks and leopard-like spots.
 But they are more closely related to okapis, rather than camels or leopards.
-Masai giraffes are one of nine species of giraffe.
+Masai giraffes are one of nine subspecies of giraffe.
 They are the largest of the giraffes, growing up to 18 feet tall, making them the tallest land mammals on earth.
 Their spots are generally larger and darker than other giraffes and are jagged, resembling oak leaves.
 All giraffe spot patterns are as unique as human fingerprints and can be used to identify individuals.

 I Am Big Everywhere